jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

 *********************************************************************************
-test factory with datetime
+test factory with random year_of_birth
 *********************************************************************************

-I want the value of the age to be a calculation based on the current year so that it will always be correct.
+I want the value of the age to be a calculation based on the current year so that it will always be correct (at least most of the time).
 I can do that with the `datetime module`_ from `The Python Standard Library`_ which is used for dates and times

+* I go back to the terminal_ that is running the tests

 * I add an `import statement`_ for the `datetime module`_ at the top of ``test_person.py``